 Q3K707 Studies in Poetry MA Postgraduate Taught 2016

 Our taught MA pathway in Studies in Poetry offers choice, flexibility and the opportunity to specialise within this field.
 You can learn from the rich variety of research expertise in the Department and you also have the chance to concentrate on a particular area of literary study within the field.
-Our commitment to research-led teaching means that students are able to explore the cutting edge of the discipline - from warrior poets in heroic societies to Romantic forms of grief, from the study of modern poetry to writing poetry of your own.
+Our commitment to research-led teaching means that students are able to explore the cutting edge of the discipline - from John Milton to Romantic forms of grief, to the study of modern poetry.
 We provide an intimate, dynamic and supportive environment for students of all backgrounds and nationalities.

 Our programme offers up-to-date training in research methods and skills.